raultm/semver/README.md

 STATUS
 -------

-Include more log messages and release as beta version
+Include more log messages and release as beta version.

+Adding -h option in CLI.

 Tasks
 -----